heyuntian/FairMILE/README.md

 # FairMILE
-Code and data for our submission 'FairMILE: A Multi-Level Framework for Fair and Scalable Graph Representation Learning' to VLDB 2023.
+Code and data for our demo 'Efficient Fair Graph Representation Learning Using a Multi-level Framework' in WWW '23.

 ## Requirements
 Our codes are implemented in Python 3.8.
 All required packages are included in `requirements.yml`.